 Your prescription drug benefits are managed by Washington State Rx Services.
-For information on pre-authorization for prescription drugs covered under your prescription drug benefit, visit Prescription drugs, contact Washington State Rx Services, or check the UMP Preferred Drug List.
+For information on pre-authorization for prescription drugs covered under your prescription drug benefit, visit the Prescription drugs policies page, contact Washington State Rx Services, or check the UMP Preferred Drug List.
 Information on pre-authorization for drugs covered under your medical benefit is discussed below.

-The plan will notify you in writing within 15 calendar days of the plan receiving the pre-authorization request whether the request has been approved, denied, or if more information is needed to make a decision.
+The plan will notify you in writing within 15 calendar days of the plan receiving the pre-authorization request, indicating whether the request has been approved, denied, or if more information is needed to make a decision.

 If additional information is requested:

 - You are allowed up to 45 calendar days from the date on the letter to submit the information requested.

 - You will be notified in writing of the decision within 15 calendar days from either the plan receiving the additional information or the end of the 45-day period if no additional information is received.

 If you or your provider believes that waiting for a decision under the standard time frame could place your life, health, or ability to regain maximum function in serious danger, your provider should notify the plan by phone or fax, as a shorter time limit may apply.
 This is also known as an expedited pre-authorization request.
 Regence BlueShield will decide on your expedited pre-authorization request within 72 hours of receipt.